zmwv823/ComfyUI-UL/README.md

-# My Personal custom-nodes | For Study Purpose | Not Recommeded.
+# My Personal custom-nodes | For Study Purpose Only | Not Recommeded

 ## Warning: this custom_node takes 7s for importing when startup ComfyUI.